joevandyk/sass/README.md

 to `config.ru`.
-Then any Sass files in `public/stylesheets/sass` will be compiled CSS files in `public/stylesheets` on every request.
+Then any Sass files in `public/stylesheets/sass` will be compiled into CSS files in `public/stylesheets` on every request.

 To use Sass programatically,
 check out the [YARD documentation](http://sass-lang.com/docs/yardoc/).